Is your WooCommerce online store Payment Card Industry (PCI) compliant?

 Encrypted connections are achieved with Hypertext Transfer Protocol Secure (HTTPS).
 All HTTPS connections are encrypted.
 Customers can transmit payment-related data to your e-commerce store over an HTTPS connection, which will encrypt their data so that it can be breached during transit.

 In addition to an encrypted connection, you should use a firewall.
-The PCI standard requires the use of a network firewall.
-A network firewall must be installed and configured to filter bad traffic.
-Network firewalls work by analyzing traffic packets and comparing the content of traffic packets to a set of firewall rules.
-If a traffic packet doesn’t pass the test, the network firewall will reject it.
+The PCI standard requires the use of a web application firewall.
+A web application firewall must be installed and configured to filter bad traffic.
+Web application firewall work by analyzing traffic packets and comparing the content of traffic packets to a set of firewall rules.
+If a traffic packet doesn’t pass the test, the web application firewall will reject it.

 The PCI standard includes specifications for access controls.
 Each person who can log in to your online store and access payment-related data, for example, must have a unique user ID.
 Allowing multiple people to use the same user ID will result in noncompliance.